faisal-porag/basic_mqtt_example_with_golang/README.md

 The `clientID` is used by the broker to identify individual clients and manage their connections.
 Each client connecting to the broker should have a distinct `clientID`.
-The client and server should have separate `clientID` values to ensure proper identification and handling of their connections by the `MQTT` broker.
+The client and server should have separate `clientID` values to ensure proper identification and handling of their connections by the MQTT broker.

+***NOTE*** Both the client and the server should agree on the topic they are using.
+If you want to change the topic name, you need to make sure that the client publishes to the new topic name, and the server subscribes to the same new topic name.

-For that i am use different `clientID`
+For that, I am using different `clientID` values for my `client` & `server` in the example service.

 FOR CLIENT:
 ```shell